civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Visit BureauBert's http://www.ctp2.info/ on how to use some new additions.

 Changelog:
+2006-06-07
+Added: CanExportGood allows for a tileimp with the colony flag and a IntBorderRadius to send a good in its radius to another city
+Changed: CanExportTileValue now works as a radius if you want only one radius IntBorderRadius should be 0
+Changed: Difficulty flag BarbarainCamps now requires a tileimp
+Added: BarbarianCities is now the difficulty flag for barbarian cities
+Added: Difficulty flag BarabariansSpawnBarbarians they spawn more barbs if they entrench
+Added: Tileimp flag SpawnBarbarians for barbcamps

 2006-05-27
 Added: HasGulags flag to govt.
 Each turn a citizen is turned to a slave in this govt
 Added: IsCapitalist flag to govt.
 Each turn a citizen is turned to a merchant in this govt